 Publishing a high quality print magazine is our mission number one.
 We have found out that there’s quite a few exceptionally creative photographers working with extremely interesting documentary photography projects, all around the world.
-These projects are getting lost online, and our mission is to give them a place offline where they can be touched, smelled and looked at.
+These projects are getting lost online, and our mission is to give them a place offline where they can be touched, smelled and looked at on premium quality paper.

-We accept project submissions from our readers.
-When our Open Call is active we try to review your project within 1-3 days.
-Along with with the print magazine, Instagram is our platform online where we share the selected projects that the jury has accepted for the print magazine.
+We accept project submissions from our readers when the Open Call is active.
+Along with the print magazine, Instagram is our platform online where we share the selected projects that the jury has accepted for the print magazine.

 We do this simply because we think it’s important.
 Too many great projects are left unnoticed online.

-The Founder and Editor-in-Chief of Docu Magazine, Tuomas Koskialho, works with an international team full of talented professionals in the fields of art, photography, journalism, media, marketing and communications.
+The Founder of Docu Creative Hub and Editor-in-Chief of Docu Magazine, Tuomas Koskialho, works with an international team full of talented professionals in the fields of art, photography, journalism, media, marketing and communications.